+The HTTP PATCH message includes parameters (EES Profile, expiry time) that need to be replaced in the existing Individual EAS registration resource.
+This request shall not replace the eesId property of the existing resource.

-Upon receiving the HTTP PUT message from the EES, the ECS shall:
+Upon receiving the HTTP PUT or PATCH message from the EES, the ECS shall:

 1. check the registration update message from the EES to see if the EES is authorized to modify the requested registration resource;